nss-nightclass-projects/exercise-vault/JS_translator.md

 ## Instructions

-Represent a small bilingual sentence as a Javascript object (see example below) and use it to translate a holiday card message from English into another language.
+Represent a small bilingual sentence as a Javascript object (see example below) that represents a limited dictionary and use it to translate a holiday card message from English into another language.

 `{"merry":"god", "christmas":"jul", "and":"och", "happy":"gott", "new":"nytt", "year":"år"}`

 This is Swedish, so please choose other languages.
 You can add as many words/translations as you wish so that the user can write more complex holiday cards.

-1. Your translator should work for 3 languages other than english
+1. Your translator should work for 3 languages other than English, so you should have 3 different dictionary objects.
-1. Your project should have one HTML file that has a textarea, buttons that have the language to translate to, and an empty DOM element into which the translated text will be inserted.
+1. Your project should have one HTML file that includes a textarea (for users to enter limited phrases with words contained in your dictionaries), 3 buttons that have the language to translate to, and an empty DOM element into which the translated text will be inserted.
-1. The user types something in, clicks the button they want to translate to, and that language should appear in the emody DOM element.
+1. The user types something in, clicks the button they want to translate to, and that translated statement should appear in the empty DOM element.

 ## Style Requirements
-1. Your JS file should be comprised of functions - there should be no code that is not in a function
+1. Your JS file should be comprised of functions, no actions should happen in your code outside of a function
 1. Your HTML and JS should all have proper indentations